 How is Shopify’s SEO?

-Shopify has several SEO-friendly features that help you climb up the rankings.
+Shopify itself as well as Shopify alternatives have several SEO-friendly features that help you climb up the rankings.
 Yes, SEO relies on your usage of keywords, but it takes more than that.
-This guide will walk you through key steps to help you master Shopify’s SEO and rank at the top this year.
+This guide will walk you through key steps to help you master Shopify’s SEO and rank at the top this year whether you need SEO Toronto, Dallas, or the entire state.
 Let’s dive in….

 - Optimize Shopify Structure